-Although we work with a variety of alliance, association, coalition, company, foundation and NGO leaders on a number of issues, we focus on energy and environmental communications.
-We help our clients build, create, grow and nurture their organizations by addressing their energy and environmental and LGBTQ communications challenges.
+Although we work with a variety of alliance, association, coalition, company, foundation and NGO leaders on a number of issues, we focus on energy, environmental and LGBTQ communications.

 As a communications consideration, energy is about much more than "just" where the energy comes from to power our homes and businesses or how that system works.
 Energy is the lifeblood of the global economy and has the power to hinder or help the worldwide environment.
 It's all encompassing.
 Communications efforts about it are increasingly important to business, government, advocates and consumers.

 In the context of communications, we define the term "energy" broadly: it includes energy policy and regulation, energy efficiency, renewable energy, generation and transmission, cleantech, transportation, construction and economic development and other key industries that produce or use energy.

 In his more than 25-year career in Washington, Ben has written policy on these issues, advised clients on numerous topics in these areas and developed and managed national campaigns advocating for programs affecting energy and related industries.

 RENEWPR works with association, alliance, coalition, corporation, foundation, NGO and other clients to help restore common sense to communications about these essential issues.

 Environmental policies and practices have evolved from a topic addressed only by committed advocates in big cities to a business consideration leading Fortune 500 companies to commit to emissions reductions in response to global climate change.
 The "environment" is a topic of daily conversation and a prime motivator of policy, regulation and business decisions.

 We consider "environment communications" to be as wide-ranging as the impact our daily actions have on the environment: it includes environmental policy and regulation, climate change, sustainability, clean air, natural resource and land use, historic preservation, wildlife protection, water use and reuse, and recycling.